On utility maximization without passing by the dual problem: Prologue

 \section{Prologue}

 Utility maximization from terminal wealth with a random endowment is known to be delicate as complications for the dual problem arise.
 This was first noticed in \cite{csw}.
 Here we propose a method to prove the existence of maximizers working on the primal problem only, for utility functions $U$ that are finite on the whole real line.
 This method allows the treatment of random endowments without tackling the dual problem.
 Constraints on the terminal wealth can also be easily incorporated.
-The proofs are transparent and rather straightforward, they would fit an advanced graduate course.
+The proofs are transparent and rather straightforward.
 We utilize a Koml\'os-type compactness result of \cite{delbaen-owari}, see Lemma \ref{do} below.

 When $U$ is defined on $(0,\infty)$, a direct approach to the primal problem of utility maximization is well-known from \cite{wa}, and it has already been exploited in markets with constraints (see \cite{lz}) or with frictions (see \cite{pao,3c}).
 For $U$ with domain $\mathbb{R}$ our method seems the first to avoid solving the dual problem.
 The conjugate function of $U$ does appear also in our approach, we use Fenchel's inequality and some Orlicz space theory but the dual problem does not even need to be defined.